apache/nuttx/drivers/syslog/README.txt

   SYSLOG Channel Interfaces
   -------------------------
-  In the NuttX SYSLOG implementation, the underlying device logic the supports the SYSLOG output is referred to as a SYSLOG channel//.
+  In the NuttX SYSLOG implementation, the underlying device logic the supports the SYSLOG output is referred to as a SYSLOG channel.
 Each SYSLOG channel is represented by an interface defined in include/nuttx/syslog/syslog.h: